zoesimmons/html-playground-philly-springside-chestn-f924/README.md

 </html>
 ```

 All the code in `index.html` should be surrounded by `<html></html>` tags, just like in the code example above.
+This tells our browser we're writing HTML.

 The `<head></head>` tags encapsulate information about the page that won't show up on your page when viewing it, like which stylesheets and other files you would like to include (more on that later).

 In-between the `<title></title>` tags is the title of your site.
 You know the text on a tab in your browser?
 That's the title.
 The title tag in your `index.html` should look something like this:

 <img src="https://s3.amazonaws.com/after-school-assets/title-tag.png">.